-- The WU examiner will register the grade in OSIRIS. - Store your data in correspondence with the agreements made on data management. - ✤ Extra steps for internships abroad: - o If applicable: arrange the permission to travel to risk areas (see WU travel policy). - If possible, apply for grants. - Make sure you have the right vaccinations for the travel destination(s). - Arrange proper insurance. - Timely apply for a student visa, if necessary. - Arrange travel tickets. - Arrange housing. - Fill in the 'OV studentenkaart buitenland' and hand in your OV card to receive a refund of travelling costs (for Dutch students only).
+- The WU examiner will decide about the grade in OSIRIS. - Store your data in correspondence with the agreements made on data management. - ✤ Extra steps for internships abroad: - Register study related travels in Osiris - o If applicable: arrange the permission to travel to risk areas (see WU travel policy). - If possible, apply for grants. - Make sure you have the right vaccinations for the travel destination(s). - Arrange proper insurance. - Timely apply for a student visa, if necessary. - Arrange travel tickets. - Arrange housing. - Fill in the 'OV studentenkaart buitenland' and hand in your OV card to receive a refund of travelling costs (for Dutch students only).